DominikRoy/RACD/README.md

 The folder contains the ProVerif code and the executable for ProVerif.

 - racd.pv
-The code is meant to verify the secrecy of the capsule identifier dA1 and dB1k from the adversary.
+The code is meant to verify the secrecy of the randomness used to blind the template hashes (x_i) from the adversary.
-Moreover, we verify if the attacker is able to brute-force/guess the identifiers dA1 and dB1k.
+Moreover, we verify if the attacker is able to brute-force/guess x_i.
-We verify with ProVerif the strong secrecy, which shows that the adversary cannot distinguish between different secrets.
+We verify with ProVerif if the adversary is able to retrieve the values ri and vi through the entire process of the involved entities.

 ### Instructions for Windows:
 - download the ProVerif binary for [Windows](https://bblanche.gitlabpages.inria.fr/proverif/proverifbin2.04.tar.gz)